Putin says Ukraine's future in doubt as cease-fires collapse

 Previous meetings were held in Belarus and led to the failed cease-fire agreement to create humanitarian corridors for the evacuation of children, women and older people from besieged cities, where pharmacies have run bare, hundreds of thousands face food and water shortages, and the injured have been succumbing to their wounds.

-In comments carried on Ukrainian television, Mariupol Mayor Vadym Boychenko said thousands of residents had gathered for safe passage out of the city when shelling began Saturday.
+Mariupol Mayor Vadym Boychenko said thousands of residents had gathered for safe passage out of the city of 430,000 when shelling began and the evacuation was stopped.
+Later in the day, he said the attack had escalated further.

-“We value the life of every inhabitant of Mariupol and we cannot risk it, so we stopped the evacuation,” he said.
+“The city is in a very, very difficult state of siege,” Boychenko told Ukrainian TV.
+“Relentless shelling of residential blocks is ongoing, airplanes have been dropping bombs on residential areas.
+The Russian occupants are using heavy artillery, including Grad multiple rocket launchers.”

+Russia has made significant advances in the south, seeking to cut off Ukraine’s access to the sea.
+Capturing Mariupol could allow Russia to establish a land corridor to Crimea, which it annexed in 2014.

 The West has broadly backed Ukraine, offering aid and weapons and slapping Russia with vast sanctions.
 But the fight itself has been left to Ukrainians, who have expressed a mixture of courageous resolve and despondency.